trek-view/basecamp/_posts/2021-10-01-reverse-engineering-gopro-360-file-format-part-4.md

 published: true
 ---

-**In the final part of this series, I convert a GoPro EAC projected frame into an equirectangular projection to be displayed in other other software.**
+**In the final part of this series, I convert a GoPro EAC projected frame into an equirectangular projection to be displayed in other software.**

 [Last week I blended the overlapping pixels in .360 cubefaces](/blog/2021/reverse-engineering-gopro-360-file-format-part-3).
 For the final step, I need to convert into equirectangular frames (the most widely understood projection type in software for 360 images).